tzero86/playwright_poc/README.md

 And finally install playwright:
 `playwright install`

+### How to run the tests

-And run the sample tests with:
+Run the sample tests with:
 `pytest`

 NOTE: I'll add a requirements file for easy dependency install later on.